deeplearning4j/deeplearning4j-docs/glossary.md

 * [Bayes Rules: A Theoretical Guide](https://arbital.com/p/bayes_rule/?l=1zq)

 ### <a name="bidirectional">Bidirectional Recurrent Neural Networks</a>
 A Bidirectional RNN is composed of two RNNs that process data in opposite directions.
 One reads a given sequence from start to finish; the other reads it from finish to start.
 Bidirectional RNNs are employed in NLP for translation problems, among other use cases.
-Deeplearning4j's implementation of [bidirectional Graves LSTMs is here](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/layers/recurrent/GravesBidirectionalLSTM.java).
+Deeplearning4j's implementation of [bidirectional LSTMs is here](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/recurrent/Bidirectional.java).

 * [Bidirectional Recurrent Neural Networks](http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf)